-- A May request the Council member to submit a statement of resignation to the Council within 30 days of the change. - B. May recommend to the Board of Supervisors the removal of the member and the subsequent appointment of an eligible Candidate selected by the Council. - C May, where there is no apparent candidate to fill the seat, continue the seated member's participation, with or without limitation, until an eligible candidate is found. - D. May, with no less than 10 business days' notice to the Council member at issue, review the Council member's membership status on the Council and vote to limit the Council member from further participation, until the Council member resigns or the Board of Supervisors removes the member.
+- A May request the Council member to submit a statement of resignation to the Council within 30 days of the change. - B. May recommend to the Board of Supervisors the removal of the member and the

+- C May, where there is no apparent candidate to fill the seat, continue the seated member's participation, with or without limitation, until an eligible candidate is found. - D. May, with no less than 10 business days' notice to the Council member at issue, review the Council member's membership status on the Council and vote to limit the Council member from further participation, until the Council member resigns or the Board of Supervisors removes the member.